stulp/dmpbbo/README.md

 with evolution strategies, in particular the optimization of the parameters of dynamical movement primitives.

+## News: Version 2

+Version 2 of dmpbbo was released in June 2022.
+If you still require the previous API, or the C++ implementations of training and optimization that used XML as the serialization format, please use v1.0.0: https://github.com/stulp/dmpbbo/tree/v1.1.0

 # For whom?

 This library may be useful for you if you